Published on December 8, 2020, Updated on March 23, 2023

 Sometimes wisdom teeth grow sideways or become impacted, in this case, the tooth will need to be extracted.
 But not all impacted teeth will cause pain or any oral health problems during their development.
 In these situations, the patient will feel slight discomfort as the teeth erupt, but when it is in its final position the discomfort will stop.
 The problems will arise if there is enough room for the tooth to erupt that it starts pushing the neighboring causing misalignment.
 When the tooth cannot come out because of overcrowding, the food particles will get stuck in between and can cause infection which will later develop into gingivitis.

 Highland Oak Dental is one the best in dental surgery for wisdom teeth removal near Frisco.
+Call us to get an immediate appointment for Emergency Wisdom teeth removal.

 When the wisdom tooth is causing pain, it will need to be extracted.
 Wisdom tooth extraction is a relatively easy procedure.
 Here is a step-by-step process and explanation of the procedure: